dasch-swiss/dsp-ui-lib/README.md

 ### Publish a new version to NPM

-A new version will be published with each github release it's part of Github actions' workflow.
+A new version will be published with each github release as it's part of Github actions' workflow.
 Please follow the steps below to prepare the next release:

 - Create new branch from master called e.g. `prerelease/v1.0.0-rc.2` or `release/v2.0.0`
 - Run one of the corresponding make commands: